tipi di tessuto

 Thermoregulation Low, can be improved with composites

-The technical comparison between different types of fabrics allows the professional to orient himself consciously between performance, aesthetic yield and production requirements.
-In the design phase, the selection between the various types of fabrics must be based not only on the appearance or composition, but also on the mechanical and chemical properties necessary to guarantee the quality and durability of the garment.
-For more details on this aspect, you can consult this in-depth study .
+The technical comparison between the different fabric types allows the professional to make an informed choice between performance, aesthetics, and production requirements.
+During the design phase, the selection between the various fabric types must be based not only on appearance or composition, but also on the mechanical and chemical properties necessary to guarantee the quality and durability of the garment.
+For more details on this aspect, you can consult this in-depth analysis.

-Buying the best types of fabrics online is now a real opportunity for designers, tailors and brands looking for selected and professional raw materials.
-A curated, updated and technically described assortment allows you to precisely explore the types of fabrics best suited to each creative project, from tailored clothing to the production of series collections.
-Thanks to a platform designed for the fashion industry, you can quickly access a variety of natural, artificial and synthetic fabrics, which can be consulted by composition, weight, structure and intended use.
-Whether you are developing a prototype, making garments to order or planning an entire collection, the online catalog offers a wide range of types of professional fabrics ready for purchase, with detailed technical sheets for each material.
+Buying the best fabric types online is now a real opportunity for designers, tailors, and Brands looking for select, professional raw materials.
+A curated, updated, and technically described assortment allows you to precisely explore the types of fabrics best suited to every creative project, from custom clothing to mass-produced collections.
+Thanks to a platform designed for the fashion industry, you can quickly access a variety of natural, man-made, and synthetic fabrics, searchable by composition, weight, structure, and intended use.
+Whether developing a prototype, creating made-to-order garments, or planning an entire collection, the online catalog offers a wide range of types of professional fabrics ready for purchase, with detailed technical data sheets for each material.